CodeDifferently/lecture-slides/lectures/html/document-structure/content.md

 -
 #### The `<html>` tag
-* Like a sandwich, the HTML document has open and closing tags
+* Like a sandwich, the HTML document has opening and closing tags
 * `<html>...</html>`
 * Everything in an HTML document is surrounded by <html> tag